 just wanted to clear something up - I’m NOT interested in killing stalking because I want to promote a SERIOUSLY unhealthy relationship, I’m NOT interested in killing stalking because I approve the actions of stalking or serial killing - Sangwoo

 A grief stricken American infantryman whose buddy has been killed in action is comforted by another soldier.
-In the background a corpsman methodically fills out casualty tags, Haktong-ni area, Korea.
-August 28, 1950.
-Sfc.
-Al Chang.
+In the background a corpsman methodically fills out casualty tags Haktong-ni area Korea.
+August 28 1950.

 In New York City, piles of Christmas packages meant for American servicemen who have been listed as missing or killed in action await for “Return to Sender” stamps, 1944.
 You can see the words “missing” or “deceased” stamped on some of the packages on the bottom of the photograph.